- The countryside offers beautiful surroundings for our walks, but it is also where animals graze, in a farming

 A sheep farmer can face a huge financial loss if any of his flock are attacked or killed, as the sheep represent a large part of his investment.
-Sheep worrying describes dogs that chase the sheep around or run after them or even an attack on the animals.
+Sheep worrying describes dogs chasing the sheep around or running after them or even an attack on the animals.
 It’s worse if the attack is on pregnant ewes or young lambs.
 There is also the danger from dog faeces left on the grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
 Sheep worrying is classed as a criminal offence and is taken very seriously by the Prosecution Service.
 Owners of dogs who do worry sheep could face imprisonment or large fines.

 Advice for Dog Owners